meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 #### Vitamin B6
 Stored in the liver.
 #### Folate (B9)
-Involved in cell division, metabolism of
+Involved in cell division, metabolism of amino acids and DNA formation
+##### Deficiency -- Megaloblastic Anemia (Macrocytic anemia)
+Immature cells can
 #### Vitamin B12
 Stored in the liver.
 ### Choline